jntomenio/Exploratory-Data-Analysis/README.md

 # :bookmark_tabs: Exploratory Data Analysis

 > [!NOTE]
-> :open_book: *Exploratory data analysis (EDA)* - is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.[^1] This repository incorporates Python code to decipher two programming problems titled: **Normalization** and **Divisible By 3**.
+> :open_book: *Exploratory data analysis (EDA)* - is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.[^1] This repository incorporates Python code to decipher Spotify 2023 Dataset.

 [^1]: IBM (2020).
 What Is Exploratory Data Analysis? | IBM.
 Retrieved from https://www.ibm.com/topics/exploratory-data-analysis